diffusiondata/diffusion-rest-adapter/README.md

 The `cloudfoundry-web-interface` module provides an artifact that can be deployed as a CloudFoundry application.
-It deploys an instance of the web interface that connects to a [Reappt](https://www.reappt.io/) service bound to the application.
+It deploys an instance of the web interface that connects to a [Diffusion Cloud](https://docs.pushtechnology.com/cloud/latest/) service bound to the application.
 It can be deployed to [IBM Bluemix](https://www.ibm.com/cloud-computing/bluemix/).
 The `cloudfoundry-rest-adapter` should also be deployed along with it.